The Volta tour: Background

 Further dates were announced in the Netherlands, Spain, France, Italy, Ireland and Scotland.
 The second North American leg, which was announced in July, featured a performance at Madison Square Garden, while the South American dates were confirmed in October.
-It was since 1997 (during the Homogenic Tour) that Björk didn't perform in South America.
+It was since 1997 (during the Homogenic tour) that Björk didn't perform in South America.
 During October, 2007, the first dates for 2008 were confirmed, with Björk playing seven shows in Australia and New Zealand for the Big Day Out and Sydney Festival.
 It was the first time since 1996 that Björk had played in Oceania.
 Björk had to cancel an appearance in Sydney due to "swelling of the vocal chords [sic]".
 Further dates were announced in Japan, China, Hong Kong, South Korea, Indonesia and United Kingdom.
 A show in Sheffield was rescheduled due to health issues.
 Later appearances included shows at Melt!
 Festival, Festival Sudoeste, Riga, Ola Festival in Spain, Helsinki, Vilnius, Paris, Verona, Rome, Athens and Istanbul.
-It was rumoured that the singer would perform in Israel for the first time since 1996 (during the Post Tour), but no such event happened.
+It was rumoured that the singer would perform in Israel for the first time since 1996 (during the Post tour), but no such event happened.
 Moreover, Björk had to cancel appearances in Helsinki and Sheffield because of problems with her throat and vocal chords.
 An appearance at Wild in the Country, which was promoted as an exclusive UK festival appearance, was cancelled after Björk had called the event "volatile" and cited problems with staging and lighting.
 The whole event was cancelled thereafter.
 On June 18, 2008, it was announced that Björk and Sigur Rós would join and organise a free concert called "Náttúra" in Reykjavík along with Icelandic author Andri Snær Magnason, to raise awareness about the impact of Aluminium smelting activity on Iceland's landscape.
-After the end of the tour, an acoustic showcase took place at Langholtskirkja in Reykjavík, in which different songs from the tour were performed alongside new arrangements of old songs, including "It's Oh So Quiet".
+The last show of the tour was an acoustic showcase that took place at Langholtskirkja in Reykjavík, in which different songs, not usually performed during the tour were performed, alongside new arrangements of old songs, including "It's Oh So Quiet".